idia640/presentations/week01/PITCHME.md

   - Is the methodology sound or suspect?
   - Does this paper get its message across clearly?
   - Does it change your thoughts or has it introduced new ideas to you?

+ Then you will learn to present a scientific paper so that it is informative and interesting.
+And to do this, you have to diverge sharply from the written work.

 - Informal objectives:
   - Give you the tools to argue for design decisions based on cognitive needs